Lillian Bassman: Career

-Bassman's photo Fantasy On The Dance Floor: Barbara Mullen in a Christian Dior Dress, Paris.
+Bassman's photo Fantasy On The Dance Floor: Barbara (Elise) Mullen in a Christian Dior Dress, Paris.
 First published in Harper's Bazaar in 1949.

 From the 1940s until the 1960s Bassman worked as a fashion photographer and art director for Junior Bazaar and Harper's Bazaar where she promoted the careers of photographers such as Richard Avedon, Robert Frank, Louis Faurer and Arnold Newman.
 Under the guidance of the Russian emigrant, Alexey Brodovitch, she began to photograph her model subjects primarily in black and white.
 Her work was published for the most part in Harper's Bazaar from 1950 to 1965.

 By the 1970s Bassman's interest in pure form in her fashion photography was out of vogue.
 She turned to her own photo projects and abandoned fashion photography.
 In doing so she tossed out 40 years of negatives and prints—her life's work.
 A forgotten bag filled with hundreds of images was discovered over 20 years later.
 Bassman's fashion photographic work began to be re-appreciated in the 1990s.

 She worked with digital technology and abstract color photography into her nineties to create a new series of work.
 She used Photoshop for her image manipulation.